The Pregnancy Doctor: Pregnancy Is Halved Every Year After Age 32! If You Want 2+ Children, DO THIS!

 Notable Quotes

-Pregnancy is halved every year after age 32, so if you want multiple children, you need to think about this early
+Pregnancy is halved every year after age 32, so if you want multiple children, you need to start thinking about this early

 Products Mentioned